 The unicorn is a recurring motif in the film: First, we see it as a silver origami figure made by Goff (Edward James Olmos).
 In the director’s cut, Ridley Scott inserted a shot of Deckard dreaming about a unicorn.
 Scott has confirmed that this is a nod to Deckard’s being a replicant.
 Just as Deckard knows Rachel’s childhood memory about a spider, Goff knows that Deckard dreams of unicorns.
 Apparently, you can implant dreams the same way you can implant memories.

 In “Blade Runner 2049” (spoilers if you haven’t seen the movie yet): Agent K. (Ryan Gosling)’s fascination with a horse statue might be another nod to the unicorn of the first film.
 And it sets up another mystery: Is his memory of having it as a child real or an implant?
 (Replicants don’t have childhoods, of course.)

 There are no real or artificial animals in the film… until Agent K. tracks down Rick Deckard.
 He’s surprised to find him with a dog (an older, slow-moving mix).
 When K. gets around to asking about whether the dog is real or not, Deckard answers, “Why don’t you ask him?”

-We never do learn the answer, although it’s surely just as artificial as the owl.
+We never do learn the answer, although it’s likely just as artificial as the owl.
+And if Deckard is an aging replicant, than artificial animals can age too.
 Deckard is abducted and (sadly) we don’t see the dog again.
 You can see the dog briefly in this still taken from one of the trailers.